asankasri/demyst-task/README.md

 ### Notes to the reviewer ###

 * Neither a state management library nor React Context API have been used in the React app.
 Instead data fetching has been done in `useEffect()` and pass the data to the child components as Props.
-* I would have loved to write more unit tests, but just tried to write tests for more critical logics only.
+* It would have been great to have more unit tests, but I just tried to write tests for more critical logics only.
 * No database has been used to keep the implementation simple.
-* As discussed, I didn't bother about UI styling and kept it very simple.
+* As discussed, there is no UI styling and it is very simple.
+* There is a documentation of Accounting Software Connector.
+(Refer [README](./server/src/services/accountingSoftwareConnector/README.md)).